Matthew

 v6.
 Matthew loosely follows the Masoretic text of Micah 5:2 with some words from 2 Samuel 5:2.

 v11.
 The Magi track down the family, now living in a home, and "worship him" (They see both Jesus and Mary, but worship Jesus alone).
 Following Eastern custom, they give gifts to Jesus, in much they same way as gifts would be given to an important dignitary.
 Opening their treasure boxes, they give gold, frankincense (mixed gums used for incense), and myrrh (a spice for embalming).
-The ancients suggested these represented royalty, divinity, and sacrifice, but there is no evidence the Magi intended this understanding.
+The ancients suggested these represented royalty, divinity, and sacrifice, but there is no evidence the Magi intend this understanding.
 Three gifts don't necessarily mean three visitors (always a good trivia question!).

 v12.
 God intervenes and warns the Magi to head home without returning to Jerusalem.